pintomatthew15/CounterHackNotes/Counter_Hack_Reloaded_Notes/Chapter 7. Phase 3_ Gaining Access Using Applicati.md

 # Summary

-Using info gained from the recon and scanning phases, attackers attempt to gain access to systems.The techniques employed during Phase 3, gaining access, depend heavily on the skill level of the attacker.
+Using info gained from the recon and scanning phases, attackers attempt to gain access to systems.
+The techniques employed during Phase 3, gaining access, depend heavily on the skill level of the attacker.
 Less experienced attackers use exploit tools developed by others, available at a variety of Web sites.
 More sophisticated attackers write their own customized attack tools and employ a good deal of pragmatism to gain access.
 This chapter explores techniques for gaining access by manipulating applications and operating systems.

 Buffer overflows are among the most common and damaging attacks today.
 They exploit software that is poorly written, allowing an attacker to enter input into programs to execute arbitrary commands on a target machine.
 - When a program does not check the length of input supplied by a user before entering the input into memory space on the stack or heap, a buffer overflow could result.